thorrak/thorrak_hardware/ESP32 BrewPi Boards/D32 Pro - TFT OneSize.md

 This PCB is designed to allow connecting an ESP32 to the other hardware necessary to run the BrewPi firmware and control fermentation temperatures for your brewery.
-This specific board was designed to use a LoLin D32 Pro ESP32 microcontroller, integrate with a 2-channel relay board, connect to an I2C LCD or TFT screen, and has selectable voltage for the OneWire temperature sensors.
+This specific board was designed to use a LoLin D32 Pro ESP32 microcontroller, connect to a 2-channel relay board, connect to an I2C LCD or TFT screen, and has selectable voltage for the OneWire temperature sensors.
 This PCB supports the use of dupont connectors for connecting the relay which allows for a much more compact design than if screw terminals were used.